evertonmj/how-to-code/README.md

 The project is organized as follows:

-- `src/main/java/`: Contains the main Java source files.
+- `data-structures-algorithms-class/src/main/java/`: Contains the main Java source files with Java examples of Data Structures and Algorithms
-- `src/test/java/`: Contains the test files.

 ## Getting Started